spryker/devvm/README.md

 ## Version tree and lifecycle
-After release `ci-119` we decided to stop using auto-incremented release numbers and switch to semantic versioning.
+After release `ci-119`, we decided to stop using auto-incremented release numbers and switch to semantic versioning.
 Next version becomes `1.0.0`.
+We follow git-flow:
-We follow git-flow - branch `master` is used to release tested features, where branch `develop` is used for release candidates (tags like `v2.0.0-RC1`) and is merged into master whenever we officialy release new version, after internal QA process.
+* Branch `master` is used to release tested features.
+* Branch `develop` is used for release candidates (tags like `v2.0.0-RC1`) and is merged into master whenever we officialy release a new version, after internal QA process.

 ### 1.x.x